 Leaves: The upper stem leaves are opposite and are joined at the base and thus form a "cup" around the stem.
 Leaves are rough to the touch, longer than wide with a few large coarse teeth.
 They taper to a long pointed tip.
 Lower basal leaves have a delta shape which tapers at the base to a stalk.

-The floral array is a long-branched panicle atop the stem that contains numerous stalked flower heads.
-It rises from the upper leaf axil.
+The floral array is a long-branched terminal panicle atop the stem that contains numerous stalked flower heads.

 Flowers: The flower heads are 2 to 3 inches wide when open, with 16 to 35 yellow ray florets, which are fertile, each with a single style; these surround a central disc that is 1/2 to 1 inch wide, composed of 85 to 150+ functionally staminate florets (not fertile) that have 5 stamens and yellow tubular corollas which protrude outward from the disc plane.
 The flower head has several series of floral bracts (phyllaries) that are green with very fine hair.
 The outer series is ovate in shape with triangular pointed tips which reflex when the flower opens.
 In the Silphiums, each ray flower is subtended by a phyllary.
 Flower stalks can have fine short hair or some surface roughness.

 Seed: Pollinated flowers produce a dry thin flattened dark brown cypsela, 8–12 × 5–9 mm, that is without fully pappus, but winged and light enough to see some distribution by wind.
 Silphium seeds require 60 days of cold stratification for germination.